bsherman/netmaker-traefik/README.md

 # netmaker-traefik

+## Notice: this has been archived due to a shortage of time to maintain and test.

 This is a sample traefik configuration for running Netmaker.
 It's mostly based on the [Netmaker Quick Start](https://docs.netmaker.org/quick-start.html) but using [Traefik Proxy 2.9](https://traefik.io/blog/announcing-traefik-proxy-2-9/) instead of Caddy.

 ## Version 0.17.1